 Take your taxi business online.
 You'll get real time tracking, like Uber. and you can set dynamic pricing based on any criteria you like - from busy traffic, unsocial hours or available drivers and distance.
 You can reward loyalty and give cheaper rides to customers who invite friends.

 What your taxi app can offer your customers

 Book rides instantly: We build native Android and iOS apps, which means they work faster and your customers have a better experience.

 Profile bio: Lets drivers and customers create their own bios, so they can choose whether to accept rides.

-Geo-fencing: Match customers with their nearest driver, instantly.
-And give them accurate ride times.
+Geo-fencing: Match app users with their nearest driver, instantly.
+And give them an accurate time of arrival.